katanemo/katanemo-aaa/cli/README.md

 ## Installation

-katutil is written in python and can be installed by just adding katutil from bin to path.
+katutil is written in python and can be installed by just adding katutil from bin to path. katutil uses [docker](https://docs.docker.com/get-docker/) to build and run its binary.
+Please ensure that you have docker >= 20.10.23 before proceeding further.

 For example,

 ```
 $ cd cli